-- 3. Duties.
+3. Duties.
 The Executive shall be employed as the President and Chief Executive Officer of the Company, shall faithfully and competently perform such duties as inherent in such position and as are specified in the Bylaws of the Company.
 The Executive shall perform his duties principally at the offices of the Company in Raleigh, North Carolina, with such travel to such other locations from time to time as the positions of President and Chief Executive Officer may reasonably demand.
 Except as may otherwise be approved in advance by the Board of Directors of the Company, and except during vacation periods and reasonable periods of absence due to sickness, personal injury or other disability, the Executive shall devote his full business time throughout the Employment Term to the services required of him hereunder.
 The Executive shall render his business services exclusively to the Company and its subsidiaries during the Employment Term and shall use his best efforts, judgment and energy to improve and advance the business and interests of the Company and its subsidiaries in a manner consistent with the duties of his position.
-Nothing contained in this Section 3 shall preclude the Executive from performing services for charitable or not-for-profit community organizations, provided that such activities do not interfere with the Executive's performance of his duties and responsibilities under this Agreement. - 4.
-Salary; Bonuses; Special Bonuses. - (a) Salary.
+Nothing contained in this Section 3 shall preclude the Executive from performing services for charitable or not-for-profit community organizations, provided that such activities do not interfere with the Executive's performance of his duties and responsibilities under this Agreement.

+- (a) Salary.
 As compensation for the performance by the Executive of the services to be performed by the Executive hereunder during the Employment Term, the Company shall pay the Executive a base salary at the annual rate of Two Hundred Sixty-Five Thousand Dollars (\$265,000) (said amount, together with any increases thereto as may be authorized from time to time by the Compensation Committee of the Board of Directors of the Company in its sole discretion, being hereinafter referred to as "Salary").
 Any Salary payable hereunder shall be paid in regular intervals in accordance with the Company's payroll practices from time to time in effect. - (b) Bonus.
 The Executive may receive bonus compensation from the Company in respect of any fiscal year (or portion thereof) occurring during the Employment Term at the discretion of the Compensation Committee of the Board of Directors of the Company.
 Any bonus or incentive compensation payable pursuant to a plan that bases such bonus or incentive compensation on the Executive's salary shall be based on the Executive's highest annual rate of Salary at any time during such fiscal year.
-In no circumstance, however, shall the Executive's cash bonus in any year equal more than 100% of his then current Salary. - 5.
-Other Benefits; Company Stock. - (a) General.
+In no circumstance, however, shall the Executive's cash bonus in any year equal more than 100% of his then current Salary, not including any of the Executive's tax gross-ups, expense reimbursements or similar payments which have been approved by the Compensation Committee of the Board of Directors.

+- (a) General.
 During the Employment Term, the Executive shall: - (i) be eligible to participate in employee fringe benefits and pension and/or profit sharing plans that may be provided by the Company for its senior executive employees in accordance with the provisions of any such plans, as the same may be in effect from time to time;